The Personal Annual Review

 Boat anchors are people who will:

-Sahil Response: I often think of this one in the context of a hermit crab.
-The crab has a shell, but sometimes it needs to leave its shell and find a new one.
-The prior shell might have been the right one for that phase of its life, but when circumstances change, it might be appropriate to shed that old shell and move on to a new one.
-Without naming names, there are a few people in my life who represent an old shell for me.
+Sahil Response: A mindset shift we all need to have: It's ok to lose friends along the way.
+Just because people were a part of your past doesn't mean they have earned a right to be a part of your future.
+If someone isn't supporting your goals and ambitions, you need to minimize the energy and headspace you give them.
+Without naming names, there are a few people in my life who fall into this characterization.
 They helped me in another phase of life, but now provide much more harm than good, generally because they subtly try to put me down or belittle my big ambitions.
-I'm going to slowly separate and distance myself from these relationships and conversations in 2023.
+I'm going to slowly separate and distance myself from these relationships and conversations in 2024.
 Remember: It doesn't have to be explicit to the other person, but you need to be intentional about it.

 Question 5: What did I not do because of fear?